MAKROFREEK/dots-Royalty/README.md

 i3-gaps, i3lock-fancy or i3lock-color & betterlockscreen, rofi, dunst, kitty, sublime, neovim, polybar, thunar, zathura.

 I provide GTK and QT options.
 No extra changes for GTK needed, for QT I recommend plastique.
 If youre on arch [aur/qt5-styleplugins-git]

+## If you plan to use QT.
+I made a mistake by uploading ALL of my QT colorschemes. (located in .config/qt5ct/colors/) The only relevant ones you should copy over is oomox-Royalty.conf
+I'll make this easier in the future by just deleting the files, but right at this moment I don't know how to do that.
+Bare with me lol.

 ## Boot